 SCENARIO 1 : Thomas was written before the New Testament

 Most experts date the creation of Thomas later

-There are many similarities between the writings of Thomas and the New Testament, which suggests that either the writer of Thomas knew about the New Testament writings, or that they were written at around the same time.
-This would place them around 40 AD and shortly after Jesus supposed death.
+Let’s dive into the similarities between the writings of Thomas and the New Testament, which could mean that either the author of Thomas was familiar with the New Testament writings or they were both written around the same time.
+This would suggest a timeframe of around 40 AD, shortly after Jesus’ supposed death.

 Scenario 2: Most Likely what Happened

 Thomas must have been popular very early on for different writers to build on it.